- Lecturer in Religion, Culture, and Development

 Dr. Elizabeth Parsons is an educator, development professional, and activist with a background in non-profit administration that has included academic, community and faith-based, and artistic endeavors.
 Having lived, worked, and studied in Southern Africa, she teaches inter-disciplinary courses of a practical nature for use in many settings of cultural difference.
 Among her interests are storied understanding and worldview differences; interactions of the aid and development industry with ecological concerns; and efforts to create resilient, reverent communities in 21st century America.

-The Greatest Work of Earth: Education as a Mission of Early 20th Century Churches of Christ.
-The Letters of Lloyd Cline Sears and Patty Hathaway Armstrong [volume of edited correspondence in progress].
+The Greatest Work in the World: Education as a Mission of Early Twentieth-Century Churches of Christ.
+Letters of Lloyd Cline Sears and Pattie Hathaway Armstrong.
+Eugene, OR: Wipf and Stock, 2015.

 What Price for Privatization?
 Cultural Encounter with Development Policy on the Zambian Copperbelt, Lanham, MD: Lexington Books, 2010.

 “A Localist Worldview,” review of Boundless Faith: The Global Outreach of American Churches by Robert Wuthnow, Harvard Divinity Bulletin, winter/spring 2010.